hsalokor/haskell-rescue/2011-06/14-haskell-rx.md

 ## Monads Gonads

 Now that's convenient.
-But, as Joni Freeman has convinced me,  `Observables` are actually  `Monads` and  `Functors` too, so I wanted to make an instance for each.
+But, as [Joni](http://www.blogger.com/profile/14681962414515356062) has convinced me,  `Observables` are actually  `Monads` and  `Functors` too, so I wanted to make an instance for each.
 Like

 ~~~ {.haskell}
 instance Functor Observable where